top of page

 Martin Cash's grave at Cornelian Bay Cemetery and Crematorium.
 Courtesy Julie Henderson and Lacey Milier.
 Findagrave

-In March 1854 he married Irish convict Mary Bennett and the moved back to Tasmania where he was gazetted a constable for the Cascades Agricultural settlement.
+In March 1854 he married Irish convict Mary Bennett and they moved back to Tasmania where he was gazetted a constable for the Cascades Agricultural settlement.
 After four years in New Zealand he returned to become a farmer at Glenorchy until his death 27th August, 1877.
 Sadly, his only child, also called Martin, predeceased him and they are both buried in Cornelian Bay Cemetery and Crematorium.

 Before he died, Martin dictated his biography to James Lester Burke who wrote The Bushranger of Van Diemen's Land in 1843.